 In 2005 and while he was still juggling the demands of college, Brent signed his first road contract with the Advantage Benefits Endeavour Cycling Team.

 In 2006, Bookwalter graduated with honors with a Bachelors Degree in Science (Biology) and won the U.S. National Under 23 time trial championship.

 Switching from mountain bike to road

 For Brent, the mountain bike community was family.
 Switching to road wasn't as seamless as people may imagine--he missed being around of the mtb crew and racing through the forest and trees.

 But he realized there was something bigger if he pushed himself past mountain bike.
 Driven by his desire to test himself and to see the world, Brent threw himself completely into racing on the road.

 "I wanted to be a professional because it would allow me the chance to have the joy of riding a bike an integral part of my life, my job," he explains.
 "The path and process that it required intrigued and motivated me.
 It also allowed me to learn more about myself and accomplish things as part of a team in a way that I never realized I was capable of doing."

-In 2008, Brent signed his first professional contract with the new American squad, BMC Racing Team.
+In 2008, Brent signed his first professional contract with the now defunct American squad, BMC Racing Team.
 At the time, the team was a pro-continental squad and Brent spent that first year racing primarily in the US but raced his first ProTour event - the Tour of Romandie - and his first pro world championship road race.